MicrosoftDocs/xamarin-docs/docs/ios/get-started/hello-ios/hello-ios-deepdive.md

 [![](hello-ios-deepdive-images/image32.png "The Architecture and App Fundamentals relationships are illustrated in this diagram")](hello-ios-deepdive-images/image32.png#lightbox)

-Let's start at the beginning and learn what happens at application startup.

-### Main
+### Main method

-The main entry point of an iOS application is the `Main.cs` file. `Main.cs` contains a static Main method that creates a new Xamarin.iOS application instance and passes the name of the *Application Delegate* class that will handle OS events.
+The main entry point of an iOS application is the `Application` class.
+The `Application` class is defined in the **Main.cs** file and contains a static `Main` method.
+It creates a new Xamarin.iOS application instance and passes the name of the *Application Delegate* class that will handle OS events.
 The template code for the static `Main` method appears below:

 ```csharp
 using System;